BerdyAlexei/SCMD-Workshop-Downloader-2/README.md

 - Show you a preview of the links you enter
 - Customize the color palette of the application
 - Change the folder where the files are downloaded
-- Download items larger than 1 GB *(Activating the corresponding option)*
+- Download items larger than 300 MB *(Activating the corresponding option)*

 ## Download